So, you now know how to grow pot, and your marijuana plant is ready for harvest! How exciting!

 Drying cannabis is essential for great tasting weed.
 To ensure you are drying correctly follow these steps:

-- Dry your weed in a dark, cool, and well-aired room (except when the Sun Drying Method is used).
+- Dry your weed in a dark, cool, and well-aired room

 - Keep the temperature between 60°F and 70°F. High temperatures will reduce the humidity level (below 45%), causing your weed to dry too fast.